robjhyndman/riverbank/content/homepage/work.md

 Our principal consultant is **Leanne Hyndman**, who has a Bachelor of Arts in Counselling from Tabor College and a Masters of Narrative Therapy & Community Work from the University of Melbourne.

-Leanne is particularly trained in Narrative Therapy and Sandplay, both well-suited to children."
+Leanne is particularly trained in Narrative Therapy and Sandplay, both well-suited to children.